Technical FAQ

 10. What’s the best way to learn AI for infra engineers?

-4. Build a small internal Copilot (e.g., chatbot or monitoring assistant).
+4. Build an internal Copilot or automation assistant

-💡 Mindset: You don’t need to master data science — start by mastering how AI runs.
+💡 Mindset: You don’t need to become a data scientist.
+You need to master how AI runs.

 Last updated